naylor-b/testflo/README.md

 testflo
 =======

-testflo is a python testing framework that uses a simple pipeline of iterators to process test specifications, run the tests, and process the results.
+testflo is a python testing framework that uses a pipeline of iterators to process test specifications, run the tests, and process the results.